nion-software/nionswift/docs/user_interface.rst

   * Choose no color by deleting any text from the text box next to "Fill Color" or "Stroke Color."
 The text box will show a gray "None."

 * Change the stroke width by typing a number into the "Stroke Width" text box.
-This will create an outline of the stroke color around the associated layer.
+This creates an outline of the stroke color around the associated layer.

 * Change the complex display type for a layer.
 If the data is complex, choose Log Absolute, Absolute, Phase, Real, or Imaginary to control how the data is converted to a scalar for display.